mrazomej/phd/docs/src/chapter_05/section_03_model.md

 [R] = \frac{R}{2.1 \times 10^{-15} L} \cdot \frac{1}{6.022 \times 10^{23}}
 \cdot \frac{10^9 \text{ nmol}}{1 \text{ mol}} \approx 0.8 \times R.
 \end{equation}
-Using this we simplify as
+Using this we simplify Eq. $\ref{eq:kroff_complete}$ as
 \begin{equation}
 k^{(r)}_{\text{off}} \approx 0.8 \cdot k_o \cdot
 N_{NS} e^{\beta\Delta\varepsilon_r}
 \cdot \frac{k^{(p)}_{\text{off}}}{k^{(p)}_{\text{on}} + k^{(p)}_{\text{off}}}.
+  \label{eq:kroff}
 \end{equation}
-What shows is the direct relationship that must be satisfied if the equilibrium model is set to be consistent with the non-equilibrium kinetic picture. summarizes the values obtained for the three operator sequences used throughout this work.
-To compute these numbers the number of non-specific binding sites
+What Eq. $\ref{eq:kroff}$ shows is the direct relationship that must be satisfied if the equilibrium model is set to be consistent with the non-equilibrium kinetic picture. [@Tbl:ch5_tbl01] summarizes the values obtained for the three operator sequences used throughout this work.
+To compute these numbers the number of non-specific binding sites $N_{NS}$ was taken to be $4.6
-$N_{NS}$ was taken to be $4.6 \times 10^6$ bp, i.e. the size of the *E. coli* K12 genome.
+\times 10^6$ bp, i.e. the size of the *E. coli* K12 genome.

 | Operator | $\Delta\varepsilon_r\; (k_BT)$ | $k^{(r)}_{\text{off}}\; (s^{-1})$ |
 | -------- | ------------------------------ | --------------------------------- |